 Electronic checks (e-checks) can be submitted online authorizing payment from a US checking or savings account.
 You will need to have valid account and routing numbers to complete this transaction.

-Cash, check and money orders are accepted inside the Finance Office – Palmer D building (PMD) room 123.
+Cash, check and money orders are accepted inside the Finance & Accounting Office – Palmer D building (PMD) room 123.
 Payments must be received by close of business on the fee payment deadline to be considered on time.

 Mailed payments should be sent to the following address: